silentorb/marloth-story/books/fairytale/part3.md

 their faces pale green.
 Filling the syringe with the vial's contents, he grabbed hold of James and emptied the syringe into his arm.

 The whole room began to become green and hazy.
-It looked like everything was underwater; thick, phosphorescent water.
+Everything appeared to be underwater; thick, phosphorescent water.
 The man and the nurse began to move slowly and shakily toward the door, as though time was being rewound and sped up erratically.

 "Don't leave me with him!"
 James moaned.

 The man looked back and said something.
-His voice reverberated in the distance, so thick with echoes as to make them unintelligible.
+His voice reverberated in the distance, so thick with echoes as to make it unintelligible.
 Before the door had closed behind them, the green had completely enveloped the place, and then faded into nothing.